No description

 # If using https

-git submodule add https://github.com/LarssonMartin1998/atlas.git atlas
+git submodule add https://git.just-a-shell.dev/larssonmartin1998/atlas.git atlas

 # If using ssh

-git submodule add git@github.com:LarssonMartin1998/atlas.git atlas
+git submodule add forgejo@git.just-a-shell.dev:larssonmartin1998/atlas.git atlas

 git submodule update --init --recursive --force